javacodeWizard987Hugo/HotelManagementSystem/README.md

-BY extracting zip file you can open src folder , can View form source codes of processing ,Sql file i database of the system.you can watch how will system work,by opening video.
+BY extracting zip file you can open src folder , can View form source codes of processing ,Sql file i database of the system.you can watch how will system work,by opening video.This is hotel management system create using java.